dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Depending on which cloud-provider you are able to create, most cloud resources are offered by that cloud provider.

 <!-- general crossplane stuff -->
-This paper is not trying to argue that Crossplane is a perfect tool but rather that crossplane is just an example of tool that can be used to manage external resources from Kubernetes.
+This paper is not trying to argue that Crossplane is a perfect tool but rather that crossplane is just an example of a tool that can be used to manage external resources from Kubernetes.

 <!-- new providers -->
 Crossplane is built to be highly extendable (just like Terraform), making it easy to create new providers.
-Currently, not a lot of providers exist, but I could imagine Datadog could create a crossplane-provider (equal to their Terraform provider integration), where the user could specify their dashboard declared in YAML and apply to the cluster.
+Currently, not many providers exist, but I could imagine Datadog could create a crossplane-provider (equal to their Terraform provider integration), where the user could specify their dashboard declared in YAML and apply to the cluster.
 With Terraform, the user usually has to create the dashboard in Terraform and store it in a bucket.
 This works fine in practice, but one could argue that we don't need to store that state in a bucket.
-Instead, we could just store the declared state directly in Kubernetes together with the services you are monitoring.
+Instead, we could simply store the declared state directly in Kubernetes together with the services you are monitoring.

 <!-- One instance or multiple instances of crossplane? -->
 Just like ArgoCD, you can either install Crossplane on each cluster or install it in a shared cluster.
-Just like with ArgoCD, it provides much better visibility to only have a single instance running, making it easier to see which external resources are running outside Kubernetes.
+Just like with ArgoCD, it provides much better visibility only to have a single instance running, making it easier to see which external resources are running outside Kubernetes.

 Running Crossplane on a shared/core cluster also decouples the external resources from the actual clusters.
 This means that you don't lose the connection with the staging-database just because you close down staging-cluster temporarily.
 You rather want your external infrastructure to be managed from a cluster that you know will remain up and running.

 <!-- connection details -->
-An important detail is that when crossplane creates a resource (e.g., database instance), it stores the connection details in the cluster on which Crossplane is running on.
+An important detail is that when crossplane creates a resource (e.g., database instance), it stores the connection details in the cluster on which Crossplane is running within.
 The problem here is that you often need the credentials in app clusters (e.g., you want your services running in the production environment to connect to the production database).
 There are many ways to handle secrets/credentials, but more on this in the _Distributing secrets_-section.

 ## 7.4.
 Distributing secrets

-> _This section will describe a technical detail on how i close gap between ArgoCD and crossplane.
-This section can be skipped by the reader if he/she is mainly interested in the overall design of the system._
+> _This section will describe a technical detail on how I close the gap between ArgoCD and crossplane.
+The reader can skip this section if he/she is mainly interested in the overall design of the system._

-When crossplane creates a resource (e.g., Kubernetes cluster or database) on a cloud provider, it stores the connection details (e.g., access credentials) in the cluster where crossplane is installed - but in a setup with a `core-cluster`, that doesn't have any business logic running it is not very useful.
-The connection details to a database is needed in the production or staging environment.
+When crossplane creates a resource (e.g., Kubernetes cluster or database) on a cloud provider, it stores the connection details (e.g., access credentials) in the cluster where crossplane is installed.
+This is a problem since the connection details are needed in `app clusters`, where all the business logic is running.
+There is no smart, automated native way of making the secret available in the `app clusters`.

 The challenge is also described on an issue on the `crossplane-contrib`-_GitHub Organisation_ [[source](https://github.com/crossplane-contrib/provider-argocd/issues/13)], and currently, no easy solution exists.